justfortheloveof/mcp_searxng/README.md

   --engines str         Comma-separated list of SearXNG engines to use, as per SearXNG configuration (default: duckduckgo,brave,startpage)
   --engines-rotate, --no-engines-rotate
                         Whether to rotate through engines one at a time in round-robin fashion instead of querying all simultaneously (default: False)
-  --include-hint, --no-include-hint
+  --include-engine, --no-include-engine
+                        Whether to include the engine field in search results (default: True) --include-score, --no-include-score
+                        Whether to include the score field in search results (default: True) --include-hint, --no-include-hint
-                        Whether to include a hint in the search response about using the web fetch tool (default: True) --hint str            The message you want sent to the llm with the search results as a hint of what to do with them (default: Web search results for your query.
+                        Whether to include a hint for the LLM in the search response (default: True) --hint str            The message you want sent to the llm with the search results as a hint of what to do with them (default: Web search results for your query.
 Use the 'url' field with the webfetch tool to access page content.
 For more diverse sources, rerun the searxng_web_search tool with refined queries.)
   --ssl-verify, --no-ssl-verify